menzenski/decibel-reader/README.md

 that the game's getting exciting, or so that highlight moments might be chosen automatically.
 It's still unclear how this might be accomplished.

+## Hardware

+This script was written for a **Wensn WS1361 Digital Sound Level Meter** with a range of 30 to 130 dB.

 ## Notes

 This script is run during games on a Windows XP netbook, so care has been